 The provider had ensured that the residents were fully supported to communicate in accordance with their needs.

 Regulation 13: General welfare and development

-The provider ensured that the resident received appropriate care and support in accordance with assessed needs and their wishes.
+The provider ensured that the resident received appropriate care and support in accordance with assessed needs, however social integration activities appeared somewhat limited.